kb-press/ndsplines/readme.rst

 I made the profiling explicit and decoupled from actual source code.

+Currently I'm just over 2x slower for 1D case callling single points, and usually better than 1.5x slower for 1D case for a vectorized call.
+This isn't too bad given the added funcitonality!
+I do see that the get_us_and_cc_sel method is spending ~7% of the time on iterator, so the whole function is a good candidate for cythonization.

 Building
 --------
 After profiling revealed that the scipy.interpolate._bspl implementation is 10x